maxhbr/LDBcollector/docs/source/getting_started.md

 Check that all the packages have a proper SPDX expression

 #### Validation Step 2
-Check that all the licences involved have been analyzed by your legal departement
+Check that all the licenses involved have been analyzed by your legal departement

 #### Validation Step 3
 Confirm ANDs operators in SPDX expressions are not poorly registered ORs.

 #### Validation Step 4
-Express your choices when several licences are proposed.
+Express your choices when several licenses are proposed.

 #### Validation Step 5
-Check that the licences are compatible with your policy.
+Check that the licenses are compatible with your policy.

 ### Read your obligations